Georgiev Georgi Liubomir

 Georgiev Georgi Liubomirov (born 12/06/1974, Ruse) is a sculptor from Bulgaria.
 In 1993 he graduated in the class of wood carving from the Art High School in Teteven.
 He continued his education at the University of Veliko Tarnovo, in the Sculpting course of Prof. Velichko Minekov.
 He received his master's degree at the National Art Academy, Sofia, in the class of Prof. Emil Popov.
-He is working in the field of figure composition, using classic materials - stone, wood, and metal.
+He works in the field of figure composition, using classic materials - stone, wood, and metal.
 He has many solo exhibitions.
 He also participated in several international symposia, national exhibitions (DAE) and won several sculptural competitions.